 One thing to say before we dive into concrete ways and business models for your mobile app is that apps are often created for marketing purposes – the attraction of new customers, retaining existing clients, simplifying the process of using the business services, etc. Therefore, this will not be monetization in a traditional sense, but rather return on investment (ROI).

-7 mobile app monetization options (+1 bonus)
+10 mobile app monetization options

 There are many ways you can earn money from your app.
 In our article, we’ll highlight the most popular ones that will build the foundation for your business model.
 We aren’t saying that one way is better than another because all businesses are different and you, as the business owner, know your target market and the spending habits of your customers, therefore you are the one who can say which would be the best fit for your business.